 When we think of a gratitude practice, we oftentimes think about finding a quiet space to be alone and reflect, not sitting at work.
 This can feel especially challenging if we don't particularly enjoy our jobs or feel like we rather be somewhere else.
 We want to share with you how to practice gratitude at work and completely shift the way you view it all together.

 Gratitude will actually benefit you while you work.
 It will increase your productivity and performance, improve your mood, and also help you create deeper connections with your colleagues.
 We often view work as a transactional place, filled with mindless activities as we go through the motions to collect a paycheck.
 Gratitude is a powerful way to tap into your mind and emotions and bring you into a more inspired, joyful, and optimistic mindset while you work.
+You can use the symbol of gratitude to remind you of these things!

 Here are our three favorite ways to practice gratitude at work.